hhenske/CoderGirl-FrontEnd_Studio6/README.md

 ## Part 6 - Conditionally displaying content in lists

 - [ ] Finally, let's add a condition that displays 'No items yet!' when there are no items in a category.
-In `CategoryList.js` use a ternary operation to display 'No items yet!' inside a a `<p>` element if the array of grocery item objects the component receives is empty.
+In `CategoryList.js` use a ternary operation to display 'No items yet!' inside a `<p>` element if the array of grocery item objects the component receives is empty.

 ## Bonus Missions